Comprehensive Car Insurance

 It can be easy to get these two terms confused because, by definition, they might seem to mean the same thing.
 However, comprehensive insurance refers to just one coverage aspect of a car insurance policy.
 It covers threats other than collision (e.g., windshield breaks, theft, etc.).

 A "full coverage" car insurance policy refers to a policy that includes more than just the state's required liability coverage.
-It typically includes collision coverage, comprehensive coverage, and others like personal injury protection and uninsured motorist coverage.
+It typically includes collision coverage, comprehensive coverage, and other types of coverage, such as personal injury protection and uninsured motorist coverage.

 Share this page on Twitter Share this page on Facebook Share this page on LinkedIn